mac

 Important:

-Please note that MAC's Vetcare can only support and does not replace veterinary treatment.
-We recommend seeking veterinary advice before use or before extending the feeding period.
+Please note that MAC's Vetcare can only provide support and is not a substitute for veterinary treatment.
+We recommend consulting a veterinarian before use or before extending the feeding period.

-Cat Vetcare Renal Diet has been specially developed for cats suffering from chronic or temporary renal insufficiency.
-By combining high-quality protein sources with a grain-free recipe, this range provides your cat with essential amino acids.
-The reduced protein content can help decrease both the formation and accumulation of harmful metabolic by-products, thereby easing the workload on the impaired kidneys.
-An adjusted phosphorus and sodium content offers additional relief for the kidneys.
+Cat Vetcare Renal Diet is specially formulated for cats suffering from chronic or temporary kidney failure .
+By combining high-quality protein sources with a grain-free recipe, the range provides your cat with essential amino acids.
+The reduced protein content helps decrease the formation and accumulation of harmful waste products, thus relieving the strain on weakened kidneys.
+The adjusted phosphorus and sodium levels provide additional support for the kidneys.
+Available

 What you should know: